 Hello!
 Now that it is summer here in the upper Midwest, I am loving to sew rompers and onesies for my toddler.
 One of the things I was most scared about when sewing rompers and onesies was installing snaps.
 What kind do you use?
-What tools do you need?
+Do you need tools?
 What size snaps?
 I’m here today to share with you how I install both metal and plastic KAM snaps.

 I started out using plastic KAM snaps with a starter set that I bought on Amazon.
-This was the package I started with that contains size 20 snaps.
+This was the package I started with that contains size 20 .

 [amazon_link asins=’B01435LTUW’ template=’ProductAd’ store=’US-1′ marketplace=’US’ link_id=’c8be03a2-6fe5-11e8-b597-c5445e636a1a’]

-To install either kind of snap, make sure you interface your fabric.
-I use SF101 interfacing on most of my snap projects.
+To install either kind, make sure you interface your fabric.
+I use SF101 interfacing on most of my projects.
 I iron it onto half of the placket.
 In the next steps, my placket will be shown folded in half.

-Both kinds of snaps come with rings/prongs and sockets.
+Both kinds come with rings/prongs and sockets.
 There are both male and female sockets so be careful to use the correct one on each side of your placket.

 Pliers or a snap press are used to insert KAM plastic snaps.
-Use the included awl to poke a hole through the layers of fabric where the prong of the snap will be inserted.
+Use the included awl to poke a hole through the layers of fabric where the prong will be inserted.

 Insert the prong through the hole and add the corresponding socket.
 Insert into the pliers and squeeze.
 I usually use both hands to make sure I’ve applied enough pressure.
 Repeat for all the snaps you need to insert.

 I like to use metal snaps on my daughter’s rompers and onesies.
 I use size 16 open ring snaps from Snap Source.
-They also sell a purple installation tool, but I recently found a snap pliers at Walmart that works to insert them as well.
-The purple snap setter has three pieces.
+They also sell a purple installation tool, but I recently found pliers at Walmart that work to insert them as well.
+The purple setter has three pieces.

-Take the bottom piece and insert the ring of the snap.
+Take the bottom piece and insert the ring.
 I then lay my fabric on top and push the ring into the fabric to hold it steady.

-Using the pliers for metal snaps is much quieter.
+Using the pliers for metal ones is much quieter.
 There are different dies depending on which size snaps you are using.
 Insert the ring and socket into the pliers.

 Insert over your fabric in the correct place, and squeeze.
-Apply the rest of the snaps in a similar manner.
+Apply the rest of them in a similar manner.

-Here is a comparison of what both the plastic and metal snaps look like after application.
+Here is a comparison of what both the plastic and metal ones look like after application.

-Hopefully this helps explain some of the mystery surrounding how to apply snaps and which snaps to use.
-Make sure to share some of your pictures in the Peek A Boo Pattern Shop group so we can see your creations!
+Hopefully this helps explain some of the mystery surrounding how to apply snaps and which ones to use.
+Make sure to share some of your pictures in the Peek A Boo Pattern Shop Group so we can see your creations!